NbAiLab/tokenizer-benchmark/README.md

 | [T5](https://hf.co/t5-base)                               | SentencePiece | 32,100       | Failed       | Failed        | Success    | 36.9%                |

 # sample_wikipedia.py
-This script creates a corpus for Wikipedia articles for languages including English, Norwegian Bokmål, Norwegian Nynorsk, Danish, Swedish and Icelandic.
+This script creates a corpus for Wikipedia articles for the defined set of languages.
 It is a tool for creating the tokenization benchmark.
 It extracts the first 200 words from each article on a specified date.
 Articles shorter than 200 words are dropped.
-It samples until it has reached 100k words.
+In the default mode it samples until it has reached 100k words.

 To create the corpus files, run the command below:
 ```bash